Bixilon/Minosoft/ReadMe.md

  - Async loading
  - Debugging on protocol layer

+## System requirements
+ - CPU: Minosoft benefits from multiple cores (at least for most stuff).
+CPU is kind of important, but for the rendering clock speed is more important.
+4 cores recommended with at least 2 Ghz.
+ - RAM: Out goal was it to run without compromises on an 8 Gib computer and at least limited on an 4 Gib one.
+ - Disk space: Minosoft itself is pretty small (2-3 Mib), the libraries are a bit bigger (up to 100 Mib).
+  You also need to have the "normal" minecraft assets (~ 300 Mib).
+So a total of 500 Mib is recommended.
+ - GPU: Currently only needed for rendering, no clue yet.

 ## Rendering
 Rendering is developed and maintained by Lukas Eisenhauer.
 It is very WIP, but it works.
 See !8 for more details.